 In the first Resident Evil game, Wesker blackmails Barry to do his bidding by using the latter's family as leverage - if Barry doesn't do what Wesker says, his family will die.

 Sophitia Alexandra in Soul Calibur 4 is a sacred woman, loving mother and a holy fighter.
 Then her children get infected with the evil sword Soul Edge and it told her to destroy all its enemies, otherwise her kids die.
 This drives Sophitia's Mama Bear qualities that she ends up betraying everything she stood for to protect her kids.
 She gets better... thanks to Algol suddenly growing sympathy for her and helping her destroy Soul Edge.

-In Tales Of Destiny, the reason why Leon Magnus betrays Stahn is because his foster father Hugo Gilchrist took hostage of Leon's favorite maid/mother figure Marian; forcing him to fight Stahn off and the surrounding circumstances ended up killed him.
+In Tales of Destiny, the reason why Leon Magnus betrays Stahn is because his Brainwashed and Crazy father Hugo Gilchrist took hostage of Leon's favorite maid/mother figure Marian; forcing him to fight Stahn off and the surrounding circumstances ended up killed him.

 Inverted in Wing Commander II, the traitor attempts to hold Spirit's fiancée for ransom.
 It doesn't quite work.

 In Final Fantasy VII, Cait Sith holds Barret's adopted daughter Marlene hostage in order to force the party to continue working with him as they head to the Temple of the Ancients, at least, sort of.
 He ends up working with the party, and protects Marlene when Midgar is in danger on Discs 2 and 3.